aws/aws-cdk-rfcs/text/0431-sagemaker-l2-endpoint.md

 ### What are we launching today?

-We are launching the first set of L2 constructs for an existing module (`@aws-cdk/aws-sagemaker`), introducing the `Endpoint` construct alongside its dependencies `EndpointConfig` and `Model`.
+We are launching the first set of L2 constructs for the SageMaker module, introducing the `Endpoint` construct alongside its dependencies `EndpointConfig` and `Model`.
 Together, these constructs enable customers to deploy a machine learning model to an Amazon SageMaker-hosted endpoint which can be used for real-time inference via SageMaker's `InvokeEndpoint` API.

 ### Why should I use this feature?